 Three three verbs are packed into the second half of the verse.
 The first, , is the Qal mp imperative form of the root , "to stand firm, endure, stay, remain, stand up or arise" (Davidson).
 David Clines adds "to remain present, stay, stay behind, wait, tarry."1 Although we have retained the translation 'stand' above, many contemporary English versions (e.g. CJB, ESV, NASB, NIV, NJB, NLT, NRSV) interpret this as 'wait'.
 This is supported byTargum Onkelos who replaces the Hebrew with the Aramaic , "wait until".
 The second verb, , is the Qal 1cs prefix form of the root , "to hear, listen", with a simple vav - 'and' - and a paragogic hay.
 The latter often denotes an cohortative voice: "let me ..." or "may I ...".
 In this case, "and let me hear" seems the most appropriate option.
 Lastly, the verb , is the Pi'el 3ms prefix form of the root , "to command or decree".
 Clines suggests that followed by the preposition , as here, it has the sense of giving orders or instructions for someone or a group of people.2 Richard Elliott Friedman translates the phrase as, "Stay, and let me hear what YHVH will command about you."

 So what were the group of men supposed to do?
 How long would this take?
 It was, after all, the day of Pesach and if they were to celebrate the feast, then they wouldn't have too long to make preparations.Ibn Ezra tells us that the men were to wait "at the entrance to the tent of meeting", although he doesn't touch on the issue of timing; presumably, as long as it took.
 That might be all day and that's a long time to wait, particularly with a feast on hold in the evening.
 I suggest that very few of us would feel comfortable telling someone to wait while we prayed and sought an immediate response for them from HaShem.
 Demanding a real time answer from heaven, especially on a complicated issue such as this, seems quite bold.
 Rashi comments that, "Moshe is like a student who is assured of hearing from the mouth of his teacher.
 Fortunate is one born to a woman who is assured in this manner, for any time that he could wish, he would speak with the Divine Presence."
-It certainly looks that way, since without any interruption or comment about time, the narrative carries straight on with, "And the LORD spoke to Moses, saying" (v.
+It certainly looks that way, since without any interruption or comment about time, the narrative carries straight on with, "And the L-RD spoke to Moshe, saying" (v.
 9, NJPS).

 We find both immediate and delayed responses when the prophets are asked to answer a question from the people.
 After a scroll of the law is found in the Temple, King Josiah tears his clothes and sends his servants to inquire of HaShem about the words of judgement in the scroll, "So Hilkiah the priest, Ahikam, Achbor, Shaphan, and Asaiah went to Huldah the prophetess, the wife of Shallum the son of Tikvah, the son of Harhas, keeper of the wardrobe (now she lived in Jerusalem in the Second Quarter); and they spoke to her.
 And she said to them, 'Thus says the L-RD G-d of Israel, "Tell the man who sent you to me ..."'"
 (2 Kings 22:14-15, NASB).
 This looks like an immediate response, like the one in our text.
 On the other hand, after Jerusalem has been sacked by the Babylonians and some rebels have killed Gedaliah, the man appointed as governor, the people who remain do not know what to do.
 "Then all the commanders of the forces, Johanan the son of Kareah, Jezaniah the son of Hoshaiah, and all the people both small and great approached and said to Jeremiah the prophet, 'Please let our petition come before you, and pray for us to the L-RD your G-d, that is for all this remnant; because we are left but a few out of many, as your own eyes now see us, that the L-RD your G-d may tell us the way in which we should walk and the thing that we should do.' ...
 Now it came about at the end of ten days that the word of the L-RD came to Jeremiah.
 Then he called for Johanan the son of Kareah, and all the commanders of the forces that were with him, and for all the people both small and great, and said to them, 'Thus says the L-RD the G-d of Israel, to whom you sent me to present your petition before Him ...'"
 (Jeremiah 42:1-3,7-9, NASB).
 This is a delayed response, but the people waited for it and did not act until they had it.